rentzsch/NSKeyedArchiver-butWithNSError/README.md

 Having to reimplement `+archivedDataWithRootObject:`, you'd be forgiven thinking that you should utilize `-[NSKeyedArchiver encodeRootObject:]`.
 That's what I did.

 Bzzt.
-Unfortunately it turns out generates a binary plist in a format (I call this "format 1") that's incompatible with `+[NSKeyedUnarchiver unarchiveObjectWithData:]` (which requires what I call "format 2").
+Unfortunately it turns out generates a binary plist in a format (I call this "Format 1") that's incompatible with `+[NSKeyedUnarchiver unarchiveObjectWithData:]` (which requires what I call "Format 2").

 Here's a table of which methods play with which format.
 I think.